-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate Transactions on Friday, February 16, 2018.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate Transactions on Friday, February 16, 2018.

 Asset-based lending involves a company taking a combination of their accounts receivables, assets and inventory and using them as collateral for receiving immediate inflows of cash into their business.
 Lenders who offer these types of loans advance the funds to a borrower in exchange for gaining access to their secured assets.
 Most often, they lay claim to 50 percent of finished inventory and 80 percent of receivable values.